What is Feature driven development (FDD)?

 Development phases of feature driven development

-Develop overall model
+Develop the overall model

 Build the feature list